SANDAG/ABM/src/asim/configs/README_configs.md

   - there are only 105 unique taps in that file -- only taps that are connected to a parking lot.
 This means that only these taps are available for knr and tnc-transit
   - joined maz to taz crosswalk from landuse file to create maz to tap drive times.
 This means all mazs within a taz receive the same drive time.
   - joined tap.ptype to maz_to_tap_drive to get walk distances from the lot to the tap.
 Walk distances are used in _tvbp_utility_drive_maz_tap.csv_
+* Bike Times and Logsums
+  - Used the _bikeTazLogsum.csv_ file to create BIKE_LOGSUM and BIKE_TIME skims and added them to the _traffic_skims_processed_AM.omx_ file.
+Do we want these in a separate skim file?
+Could also include other non-time-of-day specific skims in there like DIST
+  - Used the _bikeMgraLogsum.csv_ file to create _maz_maz_bike.csv_ that has columns [OMAZ, DMAZ, bikeLogsum, bikeTime]

 ---
 Changes in multiple files